Our aim is to provide equal access for all

 Alternative text is provided for image assets.
 Where possible, we try our best to avoid using text in images and ensure any text is layered over a background image with sufficient contrast to make it easily readable.

-Help with Instant Wins
+Help with Instant Win Games

-We are aware that Instant Win games cannot be operated using the keyboard alone.
+We are aware that Instant Win Games cannot be operated using the keyboard alone.
 It is necessary to activate the Flash object with the mouse before keyboard support is available.
 This is a known limitation of embedded Flash objects.
 The games also present an accessibility issue to screen reader users as the content of the games is not announced.